1. Documentation /

 • White with outline

-Google Pay button color options are:
+Google Pay button color options:

 • Black